victor07hl/face_recognition/README.md

  subfolder descriptions:
     -'main_user' : Contain 2 subfolders and 1 file named encode_imgs
     -'main_user/imgs/train' : This folder has all imgs for user that you want to register.
-The img name should be the name of user.
+The img name must be the name of user.
     -'main_user/unknonwnfaces' : This folder has all imgs for unknown persons.
 The program put this imgs automatically on this folder